mattstier/music-bot/README.md

 - **docs** - detailed documentations of each major component
   - **filePlayer** - filePlayer specific documentation
   - **images** - diagrams and more
----

 ## Setup Manual

 ### Development tools
-- install Go v1.25 or later
+- Install Go v1.25 or later
-- install Docker
+- Install Docker
-- build a docker image running `docker build . -t music-bot:latest`
+- Build a Docker image running `docker build . -t music-bot:latest`
-- (Optional) install Air a hot-loading tool for Go
+- Then install [Air](https://github.com/air-verse/air#) a live-reloading tool for Go
-  - Install it as a standalone tool by running `go install github.com/cosmtrek/air@latest`
+  - Install it as a standalone tool by running `go install github.com/air-verse/air@latest`
   - Run the image by mounting the docker container to your local repository
     - On _Windows Powershell_: `docker run --rm -it -v ${PWD}:/go/src/app music-bot:latest`
     - On _Linux/MacOS_: `docker run --rm -it -v $(pwd):/go/src/app music-bot:latest`